 Abstract art has been around for over 100 years.
 Wassily Kandinsky is named The Father of Abstract art.
 Modern art was born early in the 20th century and is also known as non-objective art.
 Abstract art did not develop between World War I & II.
-In the 1950s, abstract art was accepted and practised within European and American sculpture and painting.
+In the 1950s, abstract art was accepted and practised in European and American sculpture and painting.

 Rooftop conducted a workshop on this nonrepresentational art with Ojal Sharma.